 - assessing how management trends, habits and attitudes are affected by the GAP regulations and what the perceived implications are for farm incomes

 - investigating how nutrients at the soil and farm scale are influenced in terms of supply/availability and potential mobilisation to water

 - defining the main pathways for mobilised nutrients in each farming catchment

 - identifying the load and concentration patterns of nutrients from the catchments, in each river

-It is vital that farming stake-holders are fully aware and receptive to the management implications of the legislation and so these tasks are being supported by a Teagasc advisory team in each catchment.
+It is vital that farming stakeholders are fully aware and receptive to the management implications of the legislation and so these tasks are being supported by a Teagasc advisory team in each catchment.
 The ACP outcomes are continued assessments and recommendations of how effective the GAP regulations are in terms of farm economics and the links between farm management, landscape and water quality.